Geet-George/JOANNE/.github/ISSUE_TEMPLATE/raise-issue.md

+---
+name: Have an issue?
+about: Describe your issue or the bug you encountered
+title: "[ISSUE]: [FEATURE NAME]"
+labels:
+assignees:
+---

 **What is the issue you are facing?
 Please describe.**

 Please give a clear and concise description of what the problem is.
 For example,